garbagetown/guideline/source_en/ArchitectureInDetail/DataAccessJpa.rst

     * - Sr. No.
       - Description
     * - | (1)
-      - | Fetch the entity object using the Repository interface method.
+      - | Fetch the entity object using the Repository interface.
     * - | (2)
       - | In case of entity with 1: N relationship, add the related-entity object to the collection fetched from the parent-entity object.
     * - | (3)